Roman

 Basque region of Spain, blessed Rafaela de Villalonga

-consent of her husband, made religious vows and founded
+of her husband, made religious vows and founded the Institute

-the Institute of the Guardian Angel Sisters to
+of the Guardian Angel Sisters to protect young girls

-protect young girls and lead them in the way of the
+and lead them in the way of the Lord’s commandments.

-near Rochefort, on a prison ship, blessed Nicolas
+Rochefort, on a prison ship, blessed Nicolas Tabouillot,

-Tabouillot, priest and martyr, who, a parish priest,
+priest and martyr, who, a parish priest, during the

-during the turmoil of the French Revolution, was
+turmoil of the French Revolution, was imprisoned for being

-founded the Congregation of the Daughters of Saint
+Congregation of the Daughters of Saint Camillus to serve

 9. Poznań in Poland,